MukunthBS/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple Rock Paper Scissors game that I made when I was bored.
+A simple Rock Paper Scissors game in python that I made when I was bored.